cupidanish10/dungeons-dragon/README.md

 * We can find all the available spells from fantasy game Dungeons & Dragons
 * View details of the spell
 * Can favourite the spell
-* Favourites are added in LocalStorage.
+* Favourites are addstored in LocalStorage.

 ### Pages